 If you are using a Ride Share option, like Lyft or Uber, just be advised that they will drop off or pick up at the Marketplace Bus Loop, on the east side of Disney Springs.

 When you arrive at Disney Springs, be sure to note which parking garage you are in and your location within the garage.
 You want to make sure you can get back to your car!
 I usually just snap a quick photo or make a note in my phone, so I don’t forget.

 Prioritize Before You Go

 Before you visit Disney Springs with your kids, consult their website and make a list of favorite things to see with your children.
 My children wanted to see the Disney Springs Lego Store, visit the Magic of Disney store (the largest Disney store ever), eat a sweet treat at Everglazed or get ice cream at Ghiradelli Ice Cream, and go to the M&M store.
 We also wanted to grab a cookie at Gideon’s.
-At this point, there are lines for most places to limit the numbers inside each location.
 Consult a map to determine the best flow for your visit.

 If you are looking for a sweet treat, Disney Springs is for kids!
 We wanted to try Gideon’s Bakehouse during this trip, so we went immediately to their store to get in the virtual cue.
 For this, you simply add your name and number to a cast member outside the store, and they let you know you will receive a text to return.
-You can return at the time or any time after for that day.
+You can return at any time after your return time that day.
 During our visit, it was about an hour and a half after we got our name on the virtual cue.
 (If the wait is too long, you can also try their other location in Orlando at the East End Market.)

 Another great sweet treat is visiting the M&M store at Disney Springs.
 You can fill a cup to your heart’s desire with a huge variety of M&Ms. My kids were in heaven.
 The smell of chocolate hits you as soon as you walk through the door!